-1.1 Rice environments
+1. The rice environments

-Worldwide, there are about 150 million hectares of rice land, which provide around 550-600 million tons of rough rice annually (Maclean et al 2002).
-Rice is unique among the major food crops in its ability to grow in a wide range of hydrological situations, soil types, and climates.
-Rice is the only cereal that can grow in wetland conditions.
+Worldwide, there are about 150 million hectare of rice land which provide around 550-600 million tones rough rice annually (Maclean et al., 2002).
+Rice is unique among the major food crops in its ability to grow in a wide range of hydrological situations, soil types, and climates (Figure 1.1).
 Depending on the hydrology of where rice is grown, the rice environment can be classified into irrigated lowland rice (79 million ha), rainfed lowland rice (54 million ha), flood-prone rice (11 million ha), and upland rice (14 million ha).
-Lowland rice is also called "paddy rice."
-Lowland rice fields have saturated (anaerobic) soil conditions with ponded water for at least 20% of the crop's duration.
-In irrigated lowlands, the availability of irrigation assures that ponded water is maintained for at least 80% of the crop's duration.
-In rainfed lowlands, rainfall is the only source of water to the field and no certain duration of ponded water can be assured (depending on vagaries of rainfall).
-In flood-prone environments, the fields suffer periodically from excess water and uncontrolled, deep flooding (more than 25 cm for 10 days or more).
+Lowland rice is also called "paddy rice".
+Irrigated lowland rice is grown in bunded fields with assured irrigation for one or more crops per year.
+Rainfed lowland rice is grown in bunded fields that are flooded with rainwater for at least part of the cropping season to water depths that exceed 100 cm for no more than 10 days.
+In flood-prone environments, the fields suffer periodically from excess water and uncontrolled, deep flooding.
 Deepwater rice and floating rice are found in these environments.
-Upland rice fields have well-drained, nonsaturated (aerobic) soil conditions without ponded water for more than 80% of the crop's duration.
+Upland rice is grown under dryland conditions without irrigation, usually in nonbunded fields.